Powell praised by U.S. politicians from both parties as trailblazer, trusted adviser to presidents

 “He felt rather personally that this had been a blight on an otherwise impeccable reputation,” Straw said, “but it is my belief that people will see his career in the balance and put that against all his other extraordinary achievements.”

 “He could have been president,” Straw said.
-“The reason, he told me, we talked about this a number of times, is that he decided not to run was because of his wife.”
+He said he and Powell talked “a number of times” about his decision not to run and that “the reason, he told me, … was because of his wife.”

-Karla Adam in London contributed to this report.
+John Hudson in Washington and Karla Adam in London contributed to this report.